stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 \
 Tests files in `test/prob` are generated using the [generate_tests.cpp](https://github.com/stan-dev/math/blob/develop/test/prob/generate_tests.cpp) file.
 This creates roughly 2700 test files.
 Compiling these files represents 90%+ of the distribution tests execution time in Stan Math.
 And the distribution tests are one of the bottlenecks.

-We could improve this by grouping existing test files as in Proposall 3, but in this case this would be done in the generation phase, not after.
+We could improve this by grouping existing test files as in Proposal 3, but in this case this would be done in the generation phase, not after.
+The primary goal is to speedup the `test/prob` tests on Linux, as that is where we run the distribution tests in our CI.

 ##### Proposal 5: Move Windows testing to the RTools 4.0 toolchain
 \